stackitcloud/stackit-secrets-manager-cli/README.md

 ## Usage

-Create an access token for the STACKIT project you want to interact with and set the token and the project id with the `configure` subcommand:
+Create an access token for the STACKIT project you want to interact with.
+The token needs at least project.member permissions.
+Now set the token and the project id with the `configure` subcommand:

 ```shell
 $ stackit-secrets-manager configure